 What to do in case you take too much Imitrex

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 (or your local emergency phone number) or go to the nearest emergency room right away.

-You should take Imitrex according to your doctor’s or healthcare provider’s instructions.
+You should take Imitrex according to your doctor’s or healthcare professional’s instructions.

-If you’ve been prescribed Imitrex nasal spray or the Imitrex injection, your doctor will teach you how to use it.
-Instructions for using these forms of Imitrex are also provided in the leaflet that comes with your medication.
+If you’ve been prescribed the Imitrex injection, your doctor will teach you how to inject the drug.
+Instructions for using this form of Imitrex are also provided in the leaflet that comes with your medication.

 When to take

-You should only take Imitrex if you get a migraine or cluster headache.
+You should only take Imitrex if you develop migraine symptoms or a cluster headache.
 It’s not meant to be taken every day.

 If your first dose doesn’t fully relieve your headache, or your headache comes back, you can take a second dose.
-If you’re using Imitrex tablets or nasal spray, the second dose should be taken at least 2 hours after your first dose.
+If you’re using Imitrex tablets, the second dose should be taken at least 2 hours after your first dose.
 If you’re using the Imitrex injection, the second dose should be taken at least 1 hour after your first dose.

-If your migraine or cluster headache doesn’t improve at all with your first dose, don’t take a second dose without talking with your doctor first.
+If your migraine symptoms or cluster headache doesn’t improve at all with your first dose, do not take a second dose without talking with your doctor first.

 Taking Imitrex with food